yy/dviz-course/w01-intro/reading.md

 - [Python setup](https://github.com/yy/dviz-course/blob/master/w01-intro/python-setup.md)

-# After the classes, if you get curious
+# After the classes, if you get curious and want to know more

 ## From lecture